KoryNunn/fastn/README.md

 The template function will be passed the last component that was rendered by it as the third parameter.

-The first value received by the templator function will always be undefined.
+Note: The template function will run immediately upon component creation.
+This means that if your data is a binding, the first run of the template function will always receive undefined as it's item.

 ```javascript
 fastn('templater', {